bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-07-newsletter.md

     However, the LN protocol requires certain output types.
 For example, a P2PKH output can't be used to open an LN channel.
-    For that reason, users of Eclair with Bitcoin Core need to ensure they don't generate change outputs of an LN-incompatible type.
+    For that reason, users of Eclair with Bitcoin Core need to ensure they don't generate change outputs of an LN-incompatible type. {% assign timestamp="1:05:23" %}

 - [Rust Bitcoin #1415][] begins using the [Kani Rust Verifier][] to prove some properties of Rust Bitcoin's code.
-This complements other continuous integration tests performed on the code, such as fuzzing.
+This complements other continuous integration tests performed on the code, such as fuzzing. {% assign timestamp="1:08:21" %}

-- [BTCPay Server #4238][] adds an invoice refund endpoint to BTCPay's Greenfield API, a more recent API different from the original BitPay-inspired API.
+- [BTCPay Server #4238][] adds an invoice refund endpoint to BTCPay's Greenfield API, a more recent API different from the original BitPay-inspired API. {% assign timestamp="1:09:16" %}

 ## Footnotes